Jury

 Poetry and Fiction Writer

-Richard Price’s poetry comprises Lucky Day, Moon for Sale, and Late Gifts (all Carcanet).
-Writing as R. J. Price, his fiction includes The Island (Two Ravens Press) and A Boy in Summer (11:9).
-He has a PhD on Neil M. Gunn’s novels and is Head of Contemporary British Collections at the British Library.
+Richard Price’s poetry comprises Lucky Day, Moon for Sale, and Late Gifts.
+Writing as R. J. Price, his fiction includes The Island and A Boy in Summer.
+He has a PhD on Neil M. Gunn’s novels and was most recently Head of Contemporary British Collections at the British Library before becoming a full-time writer.

 Poetry